Giotto Morandi

-Giotto Giuseppe Morandi (born 4 March 1999) is a Swiss professional footballer who plays as a midfielder for Grasshopper in the Swiss Super League.
+Giotto Giuseppe Morandi (born 4 March 1999) is a Swiss professional footballer who plays as a midfielder for Servette in the Swiss Super League.

 Professional career

 Morandi is a youth product of Ascona, Bellinzona, Lugano and Grasshopper.
 He made his professional debut for Grasshopper in a 4-0 Swiss Super League loss to FC Basel on 3 February 2019.
 He signed on loan with Schaffhausen in the second half of the 2019–20 season.
 He renewed his contract with Grasshopper on 12 February 2020.

 In February 2021, he suffered an injury to his cruciate ligament and was out of action for the remainder of the season.
-In October 2021, he returned to the squad and by March 2022, he played his first minutes back in the Super League.
-On 2 April 2022, he was in the starting lineup in the derby against FC Zürich, where he also shot the only goal for Grasshoppers in the 1-1 draw, his first ever in the highest Swiss league.
+In October 2021, he returned to the squad and by March 2022, he played his first minutes in the first team since his injury.
+On 2 April 2022, he was in the starting lineup in the derby against FC Zürich, where he also shot the only goal for Grasshoppers in the 1–1 draw, his first ever goal in the highest Swiss league.
 He quickly established himself as a mainstay in the first team's lineup for the remainder of the season.
 On 17 June 2022, he renewed his contract at Grasshoppers until summer 2025 before the start of the new season.

+On 26 September 2023, he gave his 100th appearance for Grasshoppers, in the 1–2 defeat to FC Zürich in the Zürich Derby.

+On 3 June 2025, he joined Swiss Super League rivals Servette on a free transfer after nine years in Zurich.
+He signed a three-year deal with Servette.